lxgr-linux/pokete/wiki.md

 #### Vogli
-A very common bird Pokete that lives everywhere.
+A very common bird Pokete; it lives everywhere.

 ```
     A